 Indian Philosophy – Kanada

-Kanada’s name means One who eats grain, but it could also mean one who gathers particulars/particles.
-He is also known as ‘The Owl’, or Uluka.
+Kanada, like the country but with a K, is the founder of the Vaisheshika school and his name means one who eats grain, but it could also mean one who gathers particulars or particles into larger groups, and he was one of the first atomists and logicians in human history.
+He is also known as the Owl (Uluka).
 Legend has it that he was so ugly in appearance that he frightened young women, so he only ventured out at night, sneaking into granaries to eat corn and rice grains/particles.
 Another story is Shiva taught him in the form of an owl.
-Notice that there are many traditions and versions, some mixed with the stories of the Vedic gods and others not.
+Vaisheshika also means particular, but also particle, atom, particular, special, specific, and distinction.

-Kanada argues that things move downward naturally, so things must have additional causes/forces to move sideways or upward (thus, smoke shows additional force or energy, namely that it has fire in it and fire moves upward.
-He also argues thus that water moves upward by sun/fire in it, then comes downward in cycles.
-Then, when the water collects in clouds, it causes the fire to be released as lightning.
-He argues that the arrow flies first from cause and then from inherent tendency to remain in motion, similar if not identical to the modern concept of ‘inertia’.
+Kanada also argues in the Vaisheshika Sutra that things move downward naturally, so things must have additional causes or forces to move sideways or upward.
+For example, Kanada says smoke shows additional energy, as it has fire in it and fire moves upward, and water moves upward by sun and fire in it, collects in clouds, the fire is released as lightning, and the water comes downward in cycles.
+He argues that the arrow flies first from cause and then from an inherent tendency to remain in motion, similar if not identical to Newton’s concept of inertia.